And to Think That I Saw It on Mulberry Street: Withdrawal from publication

-On March 2, 2021, Dr. Seuss Enterprises announced it would cease publication of six Dr. Seuss titles, including And to Think That I Saw It on Mulberry Street, citing imagery deemed "hurtful and wrong".
-While the company did not specify the problematic illustrations, the National Post highlighted Mulberry Street's depiction of a "Chinese man" with exaggerated slanted eyes, a conical hat, wooden clogs, and eating rice with chopsticks.
-Earlier versions of the book labeled the character a "Chinaman" and depicted him with a queue and yellow skin; these elements were removed in the 1970s.
-Other potentially problematic illustrations included a "Rajah with rubies" and two fur-clad figures being pulled by a reindeer.
+On March 2, 2021, Dr. Seuss Enterprises announced that it would cease publication of six Dr. Seuss titles, including Mulberry Street, citing that they "portray people in ways that hurtful and wrong".
+While the company did not specify which images prompted this decision, many news outlets speculated that Mulberry Street was withdrawn because of the stereotypical Chinese character.
+Also noted were illustrations of a "Rajah with rubies" and two fur-clad figures atop a reindeer-drawn sleigh.